 About » History

-With the growth interest in integrating of communications engineering into the building fabric, SFMI began to formally offer communications engineering services in 1991.
-The demand for communications engineering has spread to encompass not only those building types that SFMI had historically served but additionally entire university and school campuses, office buildings, and metropolitan scale communications infrastructure.
+Responding to the growing interest in integrating communications engineering into a building’s fabric, SFMI began to formally offer communications engineering services in 1991.
+Since then, the demand for communications engineering has spread beyond the building types that SFMI served at its start, encompassing entire university and school campuses, office buildings, and metropolitan-scale communications infrastructure.
+Today, SFMI has proudly served on more than 3,500 projects representing an immense range of building types and clientele.